ColdCaseFiler/coldcasefiler.github.io/README.md

 I have used this as a case brief, a summary, an overview of the entirety of the investigation, with clickable links that take you to more detailed pages.

+You can ignore all the other files, and start adding data to the main sections of the site, located in the following folders: _objects, _places, _people, _references, _theories, events/_posts, notes/_posts, and assets.

+### Assets

+The assets folder is where you store any media you upload: pictures, PDFs etc.

+It is broken down into sub-categories for easier organization: People, Places, Objects and References

+### _People

 ## Credits